Mohamed bin Zayed honors 12 personalities with “Abu Dhabi Award”

 Jacques Renoux from France for his active role in supporting the UAE’s efforts to conserve the Houbara.

-It is noteworthy that the “Abu Dhabi Prize” was launched in 2005 under the patronage of His Highness Sheikh Mohammed bin Zayed Al Nahyan.
-The award celebrates philanthropists and members of society who have made great efforts and humane deeds for the benefit of society.
-Their contributions had a tangible positive impact on the development of the society of the Emirate of Abu Dhabi and the United Arab Emirates and embody the principles that The UAE was founded on it.
+It is noteworthy that the “Abu Dhabi Prize” was launched in 2005 under the patronage of His Highness Sheikh Mohammed bin Zayed Al Nahyan, and the award celebrates philanthropists and members of society who have made great efforts and humane deeds for the benefit of society.
+The UAE was founded on it.

-The award aims to shed light on the efforts of everyone who has contributed his good deeds to serve the society of Abu Dhabi and the UAE, regardless of his age, nationality or place of residence.
-It also represents the values laid down by the late Sheikh Zayed bin Sultan Al Nahyan, “may God rest his soul,” who believed that every person can serve his community and inspire others to do good.
+The award aims to shed light on the efforts of everyone who contributed his good deeds in the service of the society of Abu Dhabi and the UAE, regardless of his age, nationality, or place of residence ..
+It also represents the values established by the late Sheikh Zayed bin Sultan Al Nahyan, “may God rest his soul”, who believed That every person can serve his community and inspire others to do good.

 #Mohamed #bin #Zayed #honors #personalities #Abu #Dhabi #Award